-You’ll be able to find manuals, automatics, 2- and 4-wheel drive models with a range of petrol, diesel and hybrid engines.
+You’ll be able to find manuals, automatics, two - and four-wheel drive models with a range of petrol, diesel and hybrid engines.
 The line-up can be confusing with some versions differentiated only by their power output.
-It means there is a wide range of fuel economy options available — from a humble 1.6-litre diesel with 2-wheel drive to the top spec 4-wheel drive petrol version.
+It means there is a wide range of fuel economy options available — from a humble 1.6-litre diesel with two-wheel drive to the top-spec four-wheel drive petrol version.

-Look forward to the new plug-in petrol hybrids being available to used buyers — they offer very low emissions and great economy with fuel consumption officially rated at 128mpg.
-Its 26-mile, electric only range is less impressive though.
+Look forward to the new plug-in petrol hybrids being available to used buyers – they offer very low emissions and great economy with fuel consumption officially rated at 128mpg.
+Its 26-mile, the electric-only range is less impressive though.

 Jeep reliability hasn’t always been the best.
-Under Fiat’s control the early signs are that it is improving.
-Note that used Renegades may still be covered by a 3-year warranty from new and this has been extended to 5 years for the hybrid model.
+Under Fiat’s control, the early signs are that it is improving.
+Note that used Renegades may still be covered by a three-year warranty from new and this has been extended to five years for the hybrid model.
 Consider signing up for cinchCare for support with whatever comes your way.